Board an overnight flight to Lisbon, Portugal

 If you'd like to see more of Seville, our included shuttle service will whisk you into town.
 Take in city views from atop the Metropol Parasol, a remarkable wooden structure of 100-foot pillars topped by a wavy roof traversed by a winding walkway.
 Or visit the excellent Fine Arts Museum.

-This afternoon, enjoy some scenic sailing and cruise along the historic Guadalquivir River through Doñana National Park, a UNESCO World Heritage Site and an important habitat for waterfowl.
+This afternoon, attend a lecture about the riches of Andalusia Then, enjoy some scenic sailing and cruise along the historic Guadalquivir River through Doñana National Park, a UNESCO World Heritage Site and an important habitat for waterfowl.
 Commentary from the bridge gives you insight into this pristine wilderness, and birders should take advantage of this opportunity to get a good look at some of the birds, including Thekla's lark and the western olivaceous warbler.
 If you've brought a telephoto lens for your camera, try to get some images from the deck.
 Relax and have dinner onboard in the evening.

 A taste of Britain at the tip of Spain